-This course focuses on the generic rescue skills and basic vehicle extrication skills necessary for a firefighter to safely and effectively extricate a victim from a vehicle.
+Students focus on the generic rescue skills and basic vehicle extrication skills necessary for a firefighter to safely and effectively extricate a victim from a vehicle.
 Topics include scene assessment, incident management systems, principles, techniques and protocols.
 Specialized equipment and resources such as manual, hydraulic and pneumatic tools, and ancillary equipment are also covered.